4miit/amazonclone/README.md

 # Landing page of amazon.
-A L simple landing page of amazon e-commerce platform using HTML & pure css . the icons(cart logo, location logo) used in the project are imported from CDN (content delivery network) that is a library.
+A  simple landing page of amazon e-commerce platform using HTML & pure css . the icons(cart logo, location logo) used in the project are imported from CDN (content delivery network) that is a library.

 # Technologies